-Grilling season is upon us.
 We love standing around a barbecue with an icy cold beverage in hand, enjoying the delicious smell of smoky food and chit-chatting with pals.
-It's our favorite time of the year!
+Grilling season — it's our favorite time of the year.

 So we're constantly on the hunt for tricks that enhance our favorite warm-weather activity, and we've rounded up 8 of the most interesting BBQ hacks we found so far that will take your grilling to the next level.